Household Sewage Systems

 • Site Evaluation Application for proposed new systems.

-• Sewage System Installer List - those who have registered to work in Highland County.
+• Current Registered Contractor lists for Sewage Treatment System Installers, Haulers and Service Providers. - those who have registered to work in Highland County.

 • Septic system maintenance fact sheets for various system types and components.